multigcs/testnetz/README.md

  ./init.py -f hosts/ubuntu1910-libvirt.json

-### prepare pxe boot: (this take a while, downloading some boot-images and kernels for PXE)
+### prepare pxe boot: (this take a while, downloading some boot-images and kernels for PXE / ~900MB)

  ./init.py -p